LucasDelfino92/morrowindsharp/mwtools.md

 ## CLEANING PLUGINS

-At the end of each of [**Modding Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmw.md)'s sections you may find a list of plugins that require cleaning, and you will be redirected here.
+At the end of each of [**Morrowind++**](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmw.md)'s sections you may find a list of plugins that require cleaning, and you will be redirected here.
 We will be using three tools to clean plugins: **TESTool**, **tes3cmd**, and **TESAME**.
 TESAME additionally doubles down as a conflict solving utility, as deleting records is useful for both deleting dirty records and records you don't want in a plugin, allowing you to solve conflicts with other mods.

 ### TESTool